Management of depression: Medication

+Serotonin modulator and stimulator

+Vortioxetine is a multimodal antidepressant that can be more effective than some other antidepressants.

 Selective serotonin reuptake inhibitors

 Selective serotonin reuptake inhibitors (SSRIs), such as sertraline (Zoloft, Lustral), escitalopram (Lexapro, Cipralex), fluoxetine (Prozac), paroxetine (Seroxat), and citalopram, are the primary medications considered, due to their relatively mild side effects and broad effect on the symptoms of depression and anxiety, as well as reduced risk in overdose, compared to their older tricyclic alternatives.
 Those who do not respond to the first SSRI tried can be switched to another.
 If sexual dysfunction is present prior to the onset of depression, SSRIs should be avoided.
 Another popular option is to switch to the atypical antidepressant bupropion (Wellbutrin) or to add bupropion to the existing therapy; this strategy is possibly more effective.
 It is not uncommon for SSRIs to cause or worsen insomnia; the sedating noradrenergic and specific serotonergic antidepressant (NaSSA) antidepressant mirtazapine (Zispin, Remeron) can be used in such cases.

 For children and adolescents with moderate-to-severe depressive disorder, fluoxetine seems to be the best treatment (either with or without cognitive behavioural therapy) but more research is needed to be certain.
 Sertraline, escitalopram, duloxetine might also help in reducing symptoms.
-In the UK fluoxetine is the only antidepressant recommended for people under the age of 18, though, if a child or adolescent patient is intolerant to fluoxetine, another SSRI may be considered.
+In the UK fluoxetine and escitalopram are the only antidepressants recommended for people under the age of 18, though, if a child or adolescent patient is intolerant to fluoxetine, another SSRI may be considered.

 Evidence of effectiveness of SSRIs in those with depression complicated by dementia is lacking.